Android App Development

-Before proceeding further, you must install Cocoapod in your Mac System.
-You can use below commands in terminal to check whether your system has CocoaPod or not.
+Before proceeding further, you must install Cocoapod on your Mac System.
+You can use the below commands in the terminal to check whether your system has CocoaPod or not.

-If your system has pod installed, you will see the Cocoapod version like below.
+If your system has a pod installed, you will see the Cocoapod version like below.

-If you have not installed yet, you can follow below steps for installing:
+If you have not installed it yet, you can follow the below steps to install:

 Open terminal and type:

-Just wait for successful installation.
-After installation, you can check for pod version through above command in terminal.
+Just wait for a successful installation.
+After installation, you can check for the pod version through the above command in the terminal.
 If it is showing the version, you are ready to move further steps.

 Let’s get started.

-Now finally install the pod libraries using below command.
+Now finally install the pod libraries using the below command.
 The installation process will be started.